Uniswap/web3-react/README.md

 ## Context

-Regardless of how you inject the `web3-context`, it looks like:
+Regardless of how you inject the context, it looks like:

 ```typescript
 {